Vijaypurushoth988373/DW12_Task_1/README.md

 In login,
   1. If email and password are correct, the code will login successfully
-  2. If email and password are incorrect, the code will be functioning the registration process again
+  2. If email and password are incorrect, the code will be starting the registration process again